Provider Selection Regime frequently asked questions

 NHS England published its Net Zero Roadmap, which includes a commitment to reach net zero by 2045 for emissions from goods and services procured by the NHS.
 NHS organisations should place a minimum 10% weighting on net zero and social value in NHS procurement.
 Furthermore, since 1 April 2023 there is a requirement for suppliers to provide a carbon reduction plan, which applies to the purchasing of good and services – including health care services – by NHS organisations and organisations acting on their behalf.

 Therefore, when NHS organisations are using the PSR (and following direct award process C, the most suitable provider process, or the competitive process) to arrange health care services they must ensure that the social value key criterion is weighted to be a minimum of 10%.
-When local authorities are arranging health care services jointly with NHS organisations or on behalf of NHS organisations then they must also comply with this requirement.
+When local authorities are contracting for health care services jointly with NHS organisations or on behalf of NHS organisations then they must also comply with this requirement.

 Contract modifications (variations)